-Total Credit: 4

-Marks: 100

-ET Theory: 40
+Max.
+Marks ET Theory: 40

-IA Theory: 10
+Max.
+Marks IA Theory: 10

-Theory Time: 2 Hrs.
+Duration of Theory Exam: 2 Hrs.

-ET Practical: 40
+Max.
+Marks ET Practical: 40

-IA Practical: 10
+Max.
+Marks IA Practical: 10

-Practical Time: 2 Hrs.
+Duration of Practical Exam: 2 Hrs.

 - To introduce the structure and attributes of Universe of Knowledge. - To familiarize with the process of Library Classification. - To familiarize with various provisions of major Classification Schemes. - To introduce the provisions of classifying books using CC and DDC.